smart-data-models/dataModel.RoboticIndustrialActivities/RobotArm/doc/spec.md

       x-ngsi:
         type: Property
     serialNumber:
-      description: 'The robot identifier, makes it unique in the world.'
+      description: 'The robot identifier, makes it unique in the world'
-      type: integer
+      type: number
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     toolA:
-      description: 'Actual a value for the definition of the tool frame.'
+      description: Actual a value for the definition of the tool frame
       type: number
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     toolB:
-      description: 'Actual b value for the definition of the tool frame.'
+      description: Actual b value for the definition of the tool frame
       type: number
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     toolC:
-      description: 'Actual c value for the definition of the tool frame.'
+      description: Actual c value for the definition of the tool frame
       type: number
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     toolX:
-      description: 'Actual x value for the definition of the tool frame.'
+      description: Actual x value for the definition of the tool frame
       type: number
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     toolY:
-      description: 'Actual y value for the definition of the tool frame.'
+      description: Actual y value for the definition of the tool frame
       type: number
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     toolZ:
-      description: 'Actual z value for the definition of the tool frame.'
+      description: Actual z value for the definition of the tool frame
       type: number
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     torqueAxis1:
-      description: 'Actual torque of the first axis of the robot arm.'
+      description: Actual torque of the first axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     torqueAxis2:
-      description: 'Actual torque of the second axis of the robot arm.'
+      description: Actual torque of the second axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     torqueAxis3:
-      description: 'Actual torque of the third axis of the robot arm.'
+      description: Actual torque of the third axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     torqueAxis4:
-      description: 'Actual torque of the fourth axis of the robot arm.'
+      description: Actual torque of the fourth axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     torqueAxis5:
-      description: 'Actual torque of the fifth axis of the robot arm.'
+      description: Actual torque of the fifth axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     torqueAxis6:
-      description: 'Actual torque of the sixth axis of the robot arm.'
+      description: Actual torque of the sixth axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     type:
-      description: 'It has to be RobotArm.
-NGSI Entity type.'
+      description: It has to be RobotArm.
+NGSI Entity type
       enum:
         - RobotArm
       type: string
       x-ngsi:
         type: Property
     velocityAxis1:
-      description: 'Actual Velocity of the first axis of the robot arm.'
+      description: Actual Velocity of the first axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     velocityAxis2:
-      description: 'Actual Velocity of the second axis of the robot arm.'
+      description: Actual Velocity of the second axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     velocityAxis3:
-      description: 'Actual Velocity of the third axis of the robot arm.'
+      description: Actual Velocity of the third axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     velocityAxis4:
-      description: 'Actual Velocity of the fourth axis of the robot arm.'
+      description: Actual Velocity of the fourth axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     velocityAxis5:
-      description: 'Actual Velocity of the fifth axis of the robot arm.'
+      description: Actual Velocity of the fifth axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     velocityAxis6:
-      description: 'Actual Velocity of the sixth axis of the robot arm.'
+      description: Actual Velocity of the sixth axis of the robot arm
       type: number
       x-ngsi:
         model: https://schema.org/Number